-Stanton gave him an impassive look, one of innocent confusion that he wore when fighting.
+Stanton gave him an impassive look, one of innocent confusion that he wore when fighting or when someone was emotional near him.
 “For what?”

 He wanted to say he would go back to the tailor to get the suit fitted but he couldn’t.
 It felt like a horrible lie, as if he had to shove is true self back into a box just to make his mother happy.
 He sniffed and shook his head.
 “I… I can’t.
 I want—”

 “No, you don’t,” his father said.